About the Revenue Division

 The City of Thornton levies a sales tax on tangible personal property or taxable services which are purchased, sold, leased or rented in the City.
-The term “in the City” includes any personal property or taxable service that is provided or delivered to the purchaser within City limits.
+The term "in the City" includes any personal property or taxable service that is provided or delivered to the purchaser within City limits.
 Sales tax is a transaction tax that is collected and remitted by a retailer.
 Retailers collect a total of 8.5% for sales made in Thornton.
 The City portion (3.75%) must be remitted directly to Thornton.
 The remainder of the taxes (4.75%) are remitted directly to the State of Colorado.
-View a map of Thornton’s boundaries: Boundary Map
+For businesses located at the Denver Premium Outlets center, please see below.
+View a map of Thornton's boundaries: Boundary Map

 Some examples of items subject to Thornton's sales and use tax are as follows: